-It is important that neighbors hear about any changes being made to your farm from YOU.
-Not other neighbors; not at the coffee shop or co-op; not through the town rumor mill; and not from the media.
+It is important that neighbors hear about any changes being made to your farm from YOU, not other neighbors, not at the coffee shop or co-op, not through the town rumor mill, and not from the media.
 Do not let upset neighbors or activists tell your story.
 It's been said that knowledge is power.
 Empower your neighbors to support your farm and local community by communicating openly and honestly with them.

 For information and talking points to help you prepare for conversations with neighbors and community members, be sure to visit these fact pages:

-- Air & Water Quality
+- Water & Air Quality